 Simiakaki Georgia, FICS

 Georgia Simiakaki is an Attorney-at-Law; she completed her law degree at Athens Law School and has been a member of the Piraeus Bar Association since 2007.
 She has obtained an LLM in Maritime Law from the Law School of City University London, on full scholarship.
-She is a Member of the National Mediation Committee for Commercial Lease Agreements.
-Her area of expertise is mainly Maritime Law, Corporate and Commercial Law.
+Her area of expertise is mainly Maritime Law, Marine Insurance, Corporate and Commercial Law.
+She currently works for VC Marine Claims Adjusters and Consultants Ltd.

 Mr. Tsahalis graduated from Athens College in 1966 and studied Mathematics and Applied Mathematics.
 He counts 40 years of experience as an executive in shipping company.
 He started his career in 1975 in the chartering department of one of the largest shipping companies, Thenamaris Shipmanagement Inc. From 1991 to 2013, he was the Chartering Manager of the Chartering Department of the same company, being responsible for the chartering of the company's fleet (35-40 tankers and 10-15 dry cargo ships) and having the supervision of a team of 7-9 chartering brokers.

 Cpt GEORGIOU ANDREAS, fICS

 Capt.
 Andreas Georgiou is born in 1973 in Athens.
 After graduating Leonteio Lykeio Patission in 1991, he attended the Hellenic Merchant Marine Academy and graduated in 1996 with a Bachelor in Nautical Science.
 He served on board Bulk Carriers, RoRos and Cruisers as well as in various Navy units as a Naval Officer.
 He started his career ashore as an operator of handy bulk carriers at ADRIATICO Ltd. and quickly added chartering in his activities.
 After being 13 years with Eurochart SA as a chartering manager, Ursa Shipbrokers in the same position, Managing Director at Grace Trading Corporation LLC, he is now the Director of GREGALE (DRY BULK) SHIPPING, operator of Dry Cargoes and Vessels.
 He holds an MSc in Marine IT applications and an MSc in International Relations.
 Among other academic publications he has also published two more papers on correlation of the BDI with other economic figures

 ZAIMIS TED, FICS